MannKind: Q1 2020 Estimates

 Source: John Kastanes

 The pricing of Afrezza is orders of magnitude greater than all other insulin products, and with lower coverage by pharmaceutical plans.
-Despite Afrezza pricing, each script sold generates a loss when selling costs are included.
+Despite Afrezza pricing each script sold generates a loss when selling costs are included.

 What investors need to consider

 MannKind has depended on dilution and lending to fund operations.
-MannKind's financial pathway is at a critical stage: it must receive a multi-million dollar Afrezza order to be able to tap the third tranche of $25 million, earn both $12.5 million milestone payment, or a combination of both to fund operations beyond 2020.
+MannKind's financial pathway is at a critical stage: it must receive a multi-million dollar Afrezza order to be able to tap the third tranche of $25 million, earn both $12.5 million milestone payments, or a combination of both to fund operations beyond 2020.

 With financial markets in turmoil and an uncertain economy, having to depend on a lender with severe restrictions and no guarantees of earning milestones puts MannKind's future at risk.